School to close as funding withdrawn

 The school, which has 107 pupils, was placed in special measures for a second time following the most recent Ofsted inspection last December.

-A DfE spokesperson said "serious concerns" were raised in the Ofsted report.

-"Our priority now is to minimise disruption for pupils and staff and to ensure a smooth transition to alternative schools."
+A DfE spokesperson said: "Our priority now is to minimise disruption for pupils and staff and to ensure a smooth transition to alternative schools."

-They added the school was "not providing an acceptable standard of education for pupils or adequately managing its finances" and it should close at the end of the academic year.
+They added the school was "not providing an acceptable standard of education for pupils or adequately managing its finances" and would close at the end of the academic year.

 Head teacher Lorna Middleton disputed Ofsted's conclusions and said staff were "making a huge difference".